Warm Potato Oatmeal Salad

 2-3 cups sweet potatoes, thinly sliced

 2 cups leafy greens of choice – Kale, Chard, Spinach

 ½ cup nuts of choice – cashew, mac nut, pistachio

 ½ cup coconut cream + 1 small avocado, blended

 1) In large, heavy cast iron pan, heat ghee over medium heat, add fresh herbs to start, followed by dried herbs & stir over medium / low heat for a few minutes.

 2) Add sweet potatoes & coconut aminos & stir until potatoes are evenly coated.
 Cover pan & allow to simmer for 5 or so minutes.

-3) Remove lid and stir, adding a tbsp of water if it appears too dry.
-Cover & allow to simmer for another 5 or so minutes.
+3) Remove lid and stir, adding 1-2 tbsp of water if it appears too dry.
+Add oats, cover & allow to simmer for another 5 or so minutes.

-4) Add chopped leafy green & rolled oats, stir well, cover & allow to cook for another 5 minutes.
+4) Add chopped leafy green, stir well, cover & allow to cook for another 5 minutes.

 5) Remove from heat.
 Top with desired toppings.